![]() |

 At a convent boarding school in the 60s, postulants (trainee nuns) were called “apostulants” by everybody.

 Every day we recited: “The angel of the Lord appeared unto Mary/And she was conceived by the Holy Ghost”.
-Wrong theologically and biologically (people also confused conception and contraception).
+Wrong theologically and biologically (people also confused conception and contraception, back then).
+It's "she conceived by the Holy Ghost".
+(And some are now confusing gender ideology and gender criticism.)

 In the school garden there was a beautiful rose-draped pergola (path with columns).
 The adjacent lawn was the “pergular lawn”.